The Impact of Alignment on Advanced Driver Assistance Systems (ADAS)

 Your ADAS Systems Need Proper Alignment

 Modern cars have advanced driver assistance systems.
 Lane keeping assist.
 Adaptive cruise control.
 Automatic emergency braking.
 Blind spot monitoring.
 These systems use cameras, radar, and sensors.
 They depend on precise vehicle geometry.
 If your alignment is off, these systems can malfunction.
 They might disable themselves.
 They might give false warnings.
 They might fail when you need them.
 Alignment isn't just about tire wear anymore.
 It's about safety system functionality.
+For a step-by-step perspective, check Signs Your Alignment is Off After Hitting a Pothole This Spring.

 How does misalignment affect ADAS systems?